CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Experiments

+On \algoname{Delete}$(v_x)$, both baselines mark $v_x$ as a tombstone before performing immediate graph repairs.
+Both baselines use global batch operations to clean up residual incoming edges for tombstone nodes.
+We refer readers to~\cite{xu2025inplaceupdatesgraphindex} for comparisons with \sysname{FreshVamana}.

-\myparagraph{Hyperparameter Choices} We now revisit the hyperparameters required by the algorithms and discuss how they are set in the experiments. $L$ configures the scope of \algoname{Search} backtracking. $L_I$ configures the scope of \algoname{Insert} backtracking. $R$ and $\alpha$ configure the sparsity of the graph via \algoname{RobustPrune}.
-We vary these hyperparameters via parameter search for results shown in~\autoref{table:result_summary} and~\autoref{subsubsec:tradeoff}.
-In the other experiments, we set $R=64$, $\alpha=1.2$, $L=75$, and $L_I=64$ following the conventional settings in previous works~\cite{diskann,freshdiskann,parlayann}. $\calS$ and \algoname{HeuristicPredicate} configure \sysname{GuidedBridgeBuild}.
-Unless in one of the settings mentioned above requiring parameter search, we set $\calS = \{\log_{2}|\datasetname{D}|+2, \log_{2}|\datasetname{D}|+3, \log_{2}|\datasetname{D}|+4\}$, and $\algoname{HeuristicPredicate}(v_1, v_2) = \texttt{True}$ if and only if $r(v_1) = r(v_2)$ in the search tree $\calT$ of \algoname{BridgeBuilderBeamSearch}.
+\myparagraph{Hyperparameter Choices} We now revisit the hyperparameters required by \system and other baselines and discuss how they are set in the experiments. $L$ configures the scope of \algoname{Search} backtracking. $L_I$ configures the scope of \algoname{Insert} backtracking. $R$ and $\alpha$ configure the sparsity of the graph via \algoname{RobustPrune}.
+In all experiments, we set $R=64$, $\alpha=1.2$, and $L_I=128$.
+We report results from varying values of $L$ to reflect the capabilities of different systems at different target recall ranges.